Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-game-of-happiness/rules/_index.md

 {{% rules-block id="variants" heading="Variants" icon="expansion" icontint="lightblue" %}}

+**Can't I just use the cards themselves for the second ranking?** Yes, the second ranking (by the group) can reorder the original cards!
+Do that, if you prefer it.
+Playtesting, however, showed that some people find this confusing and would rather match a row of tokens to an identical row of tokens.
+That's why all tokens are included twice.

 **Want a harder or easier game?**
 * Change how many cards you draw on your turn.
 (More cards = harder)
 * Or allow the active player to play _one_ token faceup.
 (Easier, because you're helping the others by giving away one correct answer.)